-Ifthereisanissue with a school regarding the quality of SEND and or inclusion, further investigation and challenge will take place.
+If there is an issue with a school regarding the quality of special educational needs and disabilities and or inclusion, further investigation and challenge will take place.
 This will be undertaken by the Monitoring and Intervention Officer from the Special Education and Inclusion Team or an external specialist adviser.
 The investigation will take the form of one or all of the following:

 - Immediate communication

 - School visit

-- · Paired visit
+- Paired visit

-- Focused review
+- · Focused review

 - Themed review

-If, following the monitoring review, serious and/or chronic concerns around SEND and/or inclusion is evident, a focused review will take place.
+If, following the monitoring review, serious and/or chronic concerns around special educational needs and disabilities and/or inclusion is evident, a focused review will take place.
 This will occur with one to three days' notice.